1200wd/bitcoinlib/docs/index.rst

 Welcome to Bitcoinlib's documentation!
 ======================================

-Bitcoin and other Crypto Currency Library for Python.
+Bitcoin Crypto Currency Library for Python.

 Includes a fully functional wallet, with multi signature, multi currency and multiple accounts.
 Use this library to create and manage transactions, addresses/keys, wallets, mnemonic password phrases and blocks with